 Preference is given to students who have taken Immigration Law (LAW 377) and/or Refugee Law (LAW 378) or who are enrolled in one or both of these courses in the coming year.
 The coach is Molly Joeck, a PhD Candidate at UBC and a practicing lawyer at Edelman & Co Law Offices, and Professors Asha Kausha and Efrat Arbel.

 Gale Cup Moot Competition

 The Gale Moot concerns a criminal law topic, often one involving the Canadian Charter of Rights and Freedoms.
 It is held in Toronto at the Osgoode Hall Law Courts (the Ontario Court of Appeal).
 Marks are awarded for both the factum and oral presentation, with the latter given more weight.
-The Allard team generally has four students.
+The Allard Law team generally has four students.
 The moot is an appeal from a recent decision of the Supreme Court of Canada rather than a hypothetical problem.
 Students work on their written submissions October-January and practice before judges and senior practitioners in January and February, including a “dress rehearsal” before the B.C.
 Court of Appeal.
 The judges for the competition are drawn from the courts of all jurisdictions across Canada, and final rounds are argued before at least one Supreme Court of Canada justice and other senior appellate level judges.
 Students receive the case in mid-October, with the moot taking place in late February.
 The Gale is a truly national moot which attracts a large number of teams from across the country.
 Schools may moot in either English or French, with simultaneous translation provided.
 In some years, winners advance to an international competition that takes place in a Commonwealth country.
 In 2012, UBC won the competition and in 2016 the team placed second.
-The coaches this year are Professor Grant, Professor Benedet, and Counsel Ryan Dalziel.
+The advisors this year are Professor Isabel Grant and Counsel Mary Ainslie, Q.C.